VityaSchel/bunsogs/README.md

 ```
 bun start
 ```
 Use this command whenever you want to start server, others are just preparations.
+Keep in mind that you have to be in the bunsogs directory.
 You can use `PORT=1234 bun start` and/or `HOSTNAME=192.168.0.1` environmental variables to **override** sogs.config variables for PORT and HOSTNAME

 It is your job to configure web server to proxy requests to the specified URL.
 To leave SOGS running, you can use any persisting daemon you like.
 For example, to use [pm2](https://www.npmjs.com/package/pm2), install it like this: `bun install -g pm2` and to start daemon, use `pm2 start "bun start" --name="My Session Community"` (provide any name you like), also run `pm2 startup` to add pm2 to system autoruns.
+Don't forget to increase file size limit from default 1mb if configuring nginx reverse proxy.

 You can run as many bunsogs on your machine as you want, just make sure they're on different ports and each instance runs in its own directory.